CheongLoic/DevOps-Project/README.md

 - `sudo docker build -t my-docker .`
 - `sudo docker run -d -p 8082:8082 my-docker`

-Then open a browser and go to the link below http://localhost:8082/
+Then open a browser and go to the link http://localhost:8082/

 ### Docker-compose
 Execute `sudo docker-compose up -d`

-I tried to test docker-compose.yml several times, but it still doesn't.
-The problem comes from th memory.
+I tried to test docker-compose.yml several times, but it still doesn't work.
+The problem comes from the memory.
 Don't know how to fix it.
 ![alt test](Docker_compose_FAILING.PNG)